What legislation can we expect to be announced in the King’s Speech?

 Editor

-Labour’s legislative agenda will be set out in the King’s Speech later this week, and it is predicted to pack in 35 new bills.
+Labour’s legislative agenda will be set out in the King’s Speech later today, and it is predicted to pack in at least 35 new bills.

 Prime minister Sir Keir Starmer described the measures, to be announced on Wednesday, as the “down payment” on the change his government is seeking to deliver.